prilr/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_installation/README.md

 * Select **`Reboot`** (Older versions may say **`Continue boot`**)\
 ![Step 6](/images/cloudlinuxos/cloudlinux_installation/cl9_secureboot/6.webp)

-* Now you can enable Secure Boot in BIOS options menu
+You can now enable Secure Boot in the BIOS options menu.

 #### Useful Commands
 * `mokutil --sb-state` (to check current Secure Boot state);
 * `mokutil --list-enrolled` (to show list of enrolled keys).

-#### If you wish to remove the CloudLinux key from the MOK list, follow the instructions below
+#### Remove the CloudLinux key from the MOK list
 :::warning Warning
-Do not delete the key when secure boot is enabled - server will be unable to boot
+Do not delete the key when Secure Boot is enabled - server will be unable to boot
 :::

 1. Disable Secure Boot